Matt Duchene scores in 2 OT, Predators beat Hurricanes 5-4

-”It was another step in the right direction,” Predators forward Filip Forsberg said.

-Duchene scored his first goal of the series in the longest game yet of this postseason and the third-longest in Predators’ history.
+Duchene scored his first goal of the series in the longest game yet of this postseason.
 Roman Josi flipped the puck to Duchene, who skated up the slot and flipped the puck over Alex Nedeljkovic for the victory.

 Nashville is 4-3 in games going two or more overtimes.